 Here, assessment of stock status for the Blacktip Shark multispecies group is presented at the biological stock level—North and west coast, Gulf of Carpentaria, and East coast.

-On the basis of the evidence provided above, the East coast multispecies biological stock is classified as a sustainable stock.
+On the basis of the evidence provided above, the North and west coast multispecies biological stock is classified as a sustainable stock.

 |Species||Longevity / Maximum Size||Maturity (50 per cent)|